wvlet/airframe/airspec/README.md

 }
 ```

-It is also possible to use Symbol for test class names:
+It is also possible to use symbols for test class names:

 ```scala
 import wvlet.airspec._